Quicr/quicr-protocol-spec/protocol.md

 While the subscription is active for a given name, the Relay(s) must send named objects it receives to all the matching subscribers.
-A QUICR client can renew its subscriptions at any point by sending a new `SUBSCRIBE` message.
+A QuicR client can renew its subscriptions at any point by sending a new `quicr_subscribe_message`.
 Such subscriptions
 MUST refresh the existing subscriptions for that name.
 A renewal period of 5 seconds is RECOMMENDED.